asceznyk/ctf/picoctf/unsubsarefree.md

 How do we do that?

-The input to the `doProcess` is `user` so if we can get control over the `user` object we can overwrite what's in it to make the call.
+The input to the `doProcess` is the `user` pointer so if we can get control over `user` pointer we can overwrite it with `hahaexploitgobrrr`s address.
+Then calling `doProcess` would call `hahaexploitgobrrr`. printing the `flag`.

 ## Exploit

-How do we do that?
+The plan:

 1. We hit `S` to get the address of `hahaexploitgobrrr`.
 2. We hit `I` to delete the account.
 Essentially `free`ing `user`.
-This will put the pointer to `user` into the `tcache` bin.
+This will put the `user`s pointer into the `tcache` bin.
-3. We hit `l` to call the function `leaveMessage` and then input the address of `hahaexploitgobrrr` into it.
+3. We hit `l` to call the function `leaveMessage`.
+This function will call `malloc` which will return `tcache`s first entry i.e. the `user`s pointer.

-When we `free` something, the `free`d chunk of memory moves into the `tcache`.
+4. Input the address of `hahaexploitgobrrr`.
+This will overwrite the contents of `user` pointer with the functions address.

+After the following steps `doProcess` will call `hahaexploitgobrrr` and print the flag.

 The exploit: